Painstaking search for Maui wildfire victims continues with hundreds still missing

 Problems cascaded after the blaze erupted.
 Fire crews had no water pressure due to water-damaged pipes which had leaked and ran dry, a utility official told CBS News.

-Hawaii Attorney General Anne Lopez said Friday that her agency would conduct a "comprehensive review of critical decision-making and standing policies leading up to, during, and after the wildfires."
+Lopez said Friday that the state attorney general's office would conduct a "comprehensive review of critical decision-making and standing policies leading up to, during, and after the wildfires."

 Green said Monday that the investigation aims "not to find fault in anyone but to say why this worked and this didn't work."

-— Norah O'Donnell, Jonathan Vigliotti, Lilia Luciano and Jordan Freiman contributed to this report.
+— Norah O'Donnell, Jonathan Vigliotti, Lilia Luciano, Emily Mae Czachor and Jordan Freiman contributed to this report.

 for more features.